grycap/ec3/doc/source/ec3.rst

 Configuration file
 ------------------

-Although it is easy to find and change the default values for the command-line options in the `ec3` python code, we consider an alternative.
-Default values are read from ``~/.ec3/config.yml``.
+Default configuration values are read from ``~/.ec3/config.yml``.
 If this file doesn't exist, it is generated with all the available options and their default values.

 The file is formated in `YAML`_.
 The options that are related to files admit the next
 values: